justotherel/open-meme-library-server/README.md

 # Open Meme Library web-application

-This project aims to create an easy to use tool to sotre and look up memes
+This project aims to create an easy to use tool to store and look up memes

 ## About the project